 Dewey Readmore Books

-The 1st name that springs to mind, of course, is Dewey Readmore Books.
+The first name that springs to mind, of course, is Dewey Readmore Books.

 The red tabby kitten was found half-frozen in the book-drop box of the Spencer, Iowa, library in January 1988.
 Vicki Myron, the library’s director, brought him around and made him the official library cat.